Skip to content

 Retrieve Topic Information

 Using the Kafka CLI, you can retrieve topic information with the describe command.
-Ensure that the bootstrap-server option is set to the Kafka endpoint shown on the Deployment Overview page.
+Ensure that the bootstrap-server option is set to the Kafka endpoint displayed on the Streaming -> Overview page.

 Example command: